Trinitynt14/WHSTechNotes/journal.md

 A current event happening right now is the election.
 There's a lot going on that I think require problem solving skills.
 Like they're recounting some balets because things burned down and votes weren't counted.I think it'd be good if they stored this data in a cloud like automatically or something that way if things like this happen it wouldnt take so long to count lost votes.
 # november 19, 2024
 I think it def makes packaging fatser to get food out faster and it makes food better and could keep it fresher for longer.
 I think it's bad to rely on because if somethin gbreals we could be doomed or if something were to fall into the machine without knowledge you're also cooked.
+# december 2, 2024
+Ai has been updated to discover and realize different audios images and videos.
+I think this is pretty cool because you can now analyze these things on a different level.
+I can just imagine how it improves police investigation.